zeynepersoy/sibecol-across/_posts/2022-11-15-illustrations.md

 Thanks Jagoba for your work!
 It is a pleasure to work with you.

 ![Illustrations](/assets/img/illustrations.png)
-Some of the illustrations of Jajoba
+Some of the illustrations of Jagoba